CookedSeafood/rogue-sword/README.md

 # RogueSword

-Rogue Sword is a sword that gives a 30 second speed effect for 1 mana when right-clicked.
+Rogue Sword is an item that gives a 30 second speed effect for 1 mana when right-clicked.

 ## The Item